-A traveling hunter, the Spined Assassin Bug looks just as ferocious as its method for dispatching prey.
+A traveling hunter, the prickly Spined Assassin Bug looks just as ferocious as its method for dispatching prey.

 Scientific Name: Sinea diadema